Although we all experience fear and worry from time to time, people living with an anxiety disorder know just how debilitating it can be.

 Here is a brief overview of the 7 types of anxiety.
 Perhaps you may recognise your own symptoms:

 - Generalised Anxiety Disorder – People with Generalised Anxiety Disorder (or GAD), may feel a constant low level anxiety for no apparent reason.
 Their minds seem to always hone in on the negatives of any situation, and the worst possible outcome – “disaster thinking”.
-This can cause them to be irritable, restless, and edgy all the time.
-Physically, they may notice tension in their muscles, especially the back, neck and shoulders; as well as feeling drained, exhausted and lacking energy.
-Not surprisingly they also have trouble with concentration.
+For example: if their shower is slow to drain, they are convinced it’s a major blockage that will require thousands of dollars to repair, including ripping up all their backyard landscaping to deal with the offending pipe.
+Not surprisingly, constantly living on the edge of disaster or the worst case scenario causes them to be irritable, restless, and edgy all the time.
+Physically, they may notice tension in their muscles, especially the back, neck and shoulders; as well as feeling drained, exhausted, lacking energy and having difficulties with focus and concentration.

 - Social Phobia – Also known as social anxiety, people with social phobia have difficulties coping with new or unfamiliar people or situations.
 They get anxious about the very idea of social situations – they don’t even have to be in one!
 The reason for this is that they feel they are constantly being watched, observed or judged by others.
 Not surprisingly they usually have an extreme fear of public speaking, way beyond what most people normally experience.